 - 5.2.1 Sub-committees shall ensure that Directors regularly receive accurate information on the main projects of the committee. - 5.2.2 Sub-committees shall at least annually submit to the Board a report on their projects. - 5.2.3 Information and documents from the sub-committees shall be available to Board members in good time before Board meetings, as well as between meetings, and all Board members should receive the same information.
-Moreover, information shall be available when needed and as accurate as possible. - 5.2.4 The Board shall decide upon a procedure for information provision from the subcommittees in its operating rules, e.g. whether the Board should have access to the minutes of sub-committees' meetings.
+Moreover, information shall be available when needed and be as accurate as possible. - 5.2.4 The Board shall decide upon a procedure for information provision from the sub-committees in its rules of procedure, e.g. whether the Board should have access to the minutes of sub-committees' meetings.